rurangiza/get_next_line/README.md

 # get_next_line()
-## A function that reads a file one line at a time and saves its position in the file
+## Creating a function that reads a file one line at a time and saves its position in the file
 In this project, I had to build the get_next_line() function.

+# Understanding (phase 1)
+## The problem: what am I solving?

+## The data: what am I given?

+## The conditions: what constrains or details do I need to be aware of?

+# Planning (phase 2)

 It reads a text file and returns one line.